Water Quality Blog

 Radon in Shower Water: Litchfield County Risk

 Litchfield County averages 5.0 pCi/L radon — above the EPA's 4.0 action level.
-A hot shower can raise bathroom radon 10-20x.
-Here's what well owners must know.
+A hot shower raises bathroom radon 10-20x.
+What well owners must know.

 Bridgeport's Lead Pipe Crisis and Income Gap